Skip Navigation

 Legislation

-Rural Housing Incentive District Act is intended to encourage the development and renovation of housing in rural Cities and Counties by authorizing Cities and Counties to finance certain public improvements to support housing in rural areas of the state experiencing a shortage of housing.
+Reinvestment Housing Incentive District Act is intended to encourage the development and renovation of housing in Cities and Counties by authorizing Cities and Counties to finance certain public improvements to support housing in areas of the state experiencing a shortage of housing.
 The Act focuses on the economic and business benefits of providing additional housing options.

 The ACT allows Cities and Counties to address specific types of housing needs e.g. multi-family or single family, in variety of price ranges.
 The process involves using the property tax increase created by the new housing project to pay for or reimburse certain infrastructure costs.
 This results for a more economic incentive to defray developer costs.